William Williams (murderer): Execution

 On 13 February 1906, Williams was executed in the basement of the Ramsey County Jail in Saint Paul.
 There were 32 witnesses present during the execution, including Daily News reporter Joseph Hennessey, who entered the jail with the crowd, despite the fact that reporters were forbidden to attend.
 Before execution, Williams spoke from the gallows and insisted his innocence:

 "Gentlemen, you are witnessing an illegal hanging, I am accused of killing Johnny Keller.
 He was the best friend I ever had and I hope I meet him in the other world.
 I never had improper relations with him.
 I am resigned to my fate.
 Goodbye."

-Botched execution
+Botched execution and death penalty abolition

-The rope used to hang Williams proved to be too long as its length had been miscalculated by Sheriff Miesen.
-As a result, Williams hit the floor after dropping through the trap door of the gallows.
-Three of Miesen's deputies had to hold Williams's body up by the rope for over 14 minutes, until he died of strangulation, Williams's attorney, James Cormican, stated that execution was "a disgrace to civilisation."

-Williams's botched execution was used by advocates in Minnesota to argue that capital punishment should be abolished in the state.
-Minnesota abolished capital punishment in 1911 and it has never been reinstated, making William Williams the last person executed by the state.
+After Williams dropped through the trap door, the rope used to hang him proved to be too long as Ramsey County Sheriff Anton Miesen had miscalculated its length, and Williams's neck stretched as well, causing his feet to make contact with the floor below the gallows.
+Three sheriff's deputies working for Ramsey County took turns hoisting the hanging rope upward so Williams would be suspended in the air, causing him to slowly strangle to death.
+Williams took over 14 minutes to die.
+After the execution, Williams's attorney called his hanging "a disgrace to civilization," and several newspapers compared hanging as a method of execution to torture methods during the Inquisition.
+Later, three Minnesota newspapers were fined $25 each for violating a gag law prohibiting the publication of any particulars about executions because they reported in detail about how Williams's execution transpired.